GhostGoesBinted/KeyboardOnlyMod/README.md

 This mod doesn't change how you move around menus—it only adds reliable confirm, secondary action, and optional toolbar cycling.

-Play comfortably without a mouse.
-This lightweight SMAPI mod adds:

-- Menu confirm with your own keys (simulates a left‑click on the focused UI).
-- Secondary action key for right-click in menus (default C).
-- Optional toolbar cycling outside menus (Q/E by default).
-- Cursor moves to the bottom‑right edge when menus close.

 ## ✅ Requirements
 - Stardew Valley 1.6+